TexasInstruments/mcupsdk-core/docs_src/docs/api_guide/examples/drivers/lin_external.md

 \endcond

+\cond SOC_AM263X
 \note This Example is only functional on am263x-cc E2 board.
 This is not supported on am263x-cc E1 or am263x-lp.
 For support on these boards, please reach out to your TI representative.
 This example is only functional on Windows setup due to limited availibility of PLIN-View Pro.
+\endcond

+\cond SOC_AM263PX
+\note This example is not supported on am263px-lp.
+For support on these boards, please reach out to your TI representative.
+This example is only functional on Windows setup due to limited availibility of PLIN-View Pro.
+\endcond

 # Steps to Run the Example

+\cond SOC_AM263X
 - **Board Configuration**, change the SW9 to ON mode, and change the SW10 to 1-2.
 \imageStyle{lin_external_sw9_config.PNG,width:12.5%}
 \image html lin_external_sw9_config.PNG LIN SW9 set to ON